adameheaney/backgammon-web/README.md

 # Backgammon

-Welcome to the Backgammon project!
+Welcome to my Backgammon project!
 This project is a digital implementation of the classic board game Backgammon, modified to run on the web.
-It builds upon our previous Backgammon project with enhancements for web deployment.
+It builds upon my previous Backgammon project with enhancements for web deployment.
 Play against the computer on this Java recreation of Backgammon!

 ## Usage